smartslab/objectRecognitionTopologicalFeatures/README.md

 ```

 3. Modify the datasets/build_voc2012_data.py and datasets/data_generator.py for the UW-IS dataset.
 4. Use segMapUtils/convertToRaw.py to convert binary segmentation maps to raw annotations (pixel value indicates class labels).
 Then use segMapUtils/createTrainValSets.py to generate the training and validation sets for training the DeepLabv3+ model.
-Run convert_uwis.sh to convert annotations into tensorflow records for the model
+Run convert_uwis.sh from within the deeplab/datasets directory to convert annotations into tensorflow records for the model
 5. Place appropriate initial checkpoint available from [here](https://github.com/tensorflow/models/tree/master/research/deeplab) in the init_models folder
-6. Use train_uwis.sh followed by export_uwis.sh to train a DeepLabv3+ model and to export the trained model.
+6. Use train_uwis.sh followed by export_uwis.sh from within the deeplab directory to train a DeepLabv3+ model and to export the trained model, respectively.
-7. Use segMapUtils/loadmodel_inference.py to generate segmentation maps for scene images using the trained model.
+7. Run loadmodel_inference.py from within the deeplab directory to generate segmentation maps for scene images using the trained model.
 8. Use segMapUtils/cropPredsObjectWise.py to obtain cropped object images from the scene segmentation map.
-9. Use segMapUtils/loadmodel_inference.py again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.
+9. Run loadmodel_inference.py again (using the same trained model) to generate object segmentatipn maps for all the cropped object images.

 * #### Persistent feature extraction and recognition steps: